kaloyan-marinov/devcamper-api/README.md

 # ...
 ```

-the backend application will respond to the second request with
+the backend application will respond to the last request with
 (request is rejected):

 ```bash